grumpypenny/sentiment-analysis-and-music-generation/README.md

 * Major
 * Lydian

 We defined 'happy' as any song written in Major or Lydian mode, all else being called sad.
-It is important to node that Mixolydian isn't always sad in practice but for our purposes we decied to group it in with sad as it is rarely as bright as Major or Lydian.
+It is important to note that Mixolydian isn't always sad in practice but for our purposes we decided to group it in with sad as it is rarely as bright as Major or Lydian.

 For further information we used [this video](https://www.youtube.com/watch?v=jNY_ZCUBmcA)